AdamKenning/CE201-TeamProject/ProjectDocuments/Report/Sections/TeamEffortLog.md

 - Hello World : https://ce201-team02.atlassian.net/browse/SCRUM-15
 - True Photos : https://ce201-team02.atlassian.net/browse/SCRUM-22
 - User Stories : https://ce201-team02.atlassian.net/browse/SCRUM-29
-here i made user stories for what users would expect from this website. i quite of few. we also were meant to upload our photos to our profiles to help other team members know who we are.
+here i made user stories for what users would expect from this website i looked at what the project client brief was and thoguh of stories that people would use this software would have, what they would expect from the website etc. i made quite of few of them. the next thing we also were meant to upload our photos to our profiles to help other team members know who we are. another things that we had to do was use csee gitlab and make a file where it would say hello world each of us had to update each thing to show that we were capable of making changes to the live file, we had to use the commit and push option.
 ### Sprint 4 (University Week 6) : Researching Existing Software
 - Research : https://ce201-team02.atlassian.net/browse/SCRUM-42
-for this one i looked at 3 web papges that were based on the page type that i was given, i had the growth page so i looked at multiplpe different websites to get an idea of the things that other websites had like features layouts etc, and i wrote about what i liked about them and what i didnt like etc.
+for this one i looked at 3 web papges that were based on the page type that i was given, i had the growth page so i looked at multiplpe different websites to get an idea of the things that other websites had like features layouts etc, and i wrote about what i liked about them and what i didnt like etc. i also stated what i would take inspiration from the pages that i looked at and how i could use the features or the colour scheme choices in my own work.
 ### Sprint 5 (University Week 7) : Creating Graphical Mock up
 - Page design : https://ce201-team02.atlassian.net/browse/SCRUM-53
 for this one it was the first page that i made i used html and css but nothing on the page worked, it was just to see if i could implment the sesigns that i made in mockflow to an actual page and i think that the designs turned out to be ok.